aeonSolutions/PCB-Prototyping-Catalogue/README.md

 # PCB Prototyping Catalogue ![](https://views.whatilearened.today/views/github/aeonSolutions/PCB_Prototyping_Catalogue.svg)
 This is the catalogue for all PCB prototyped and publicly available here on AeonLab's Github.
 There are now, a **total of 19 PCBs** designed in KiCad and ready to download, fabrication or order on [Tidie](https://www.tindie.com/products/aeonlabs/).

-*Don't forget to LIKE , SHARE and subscribe the free whatsApp group* and if you liked this PCB consider buying me a cup of coffee.
-Links below.
+*Don't forget to LIKE , SHARE and subscribe the free whatsApp group* and if you liked and downloaded one of AeonLabs's PCB consider sponsor this open hardware project with a donation and a cup of coffee.
+Links on the top, right side pane and below.

 ## Q&A WhatsApp Group
 If you have any Questions or simply  like this kind of projects and want to stay updated with the latest research ideas and prototypes during the day and week, join the WhatsApp Group